lxndroc/WebLoginChecker/README.md

 * This is the web browser Chrome.
 ### 5. `WebLoginChecker`
 * [Download](https://github.com/lxndroc/WebLoginChecker/blob/master/WebLoginChecker.py) the Python source.
+* [Download](https://github.com/lxndroc/WebLoginChecker/blob/master/password_list.txt) the sample password list text file.
 * Set the value of `DRIVER_PATH` on line 20 to the path of the chromedriver executable on your operating system (OS), e.g. `DRIVER_PATH = 'D:/utils/net/chromedriver'` or `DRIVER_PATH = '/users/username/utils/net/chromedriver'`.
-* Set the value of `WEBSITE` on line 67 to the URL of the website to be checked.
+* Set the value of `WEBSITE` on line 72 to the URL of the website to be checked.
-* Set the value of `USERNAME_SELECTOR` on line 69 to the username field selector.
+* Set the value of `USERNAME_SELECTOR` on line 74 to the username field selector.
+This can be found by right clicking on the username input field and then right clicking on the highlighted line under the Elements tab and selecting Copy > Copy selector from the drop-down menu.
-* Set the value of `PASSWORD_SELECTOR` on line 71 to the password field selector.
+* Set the value of `PASSWORD_SELECTOR` on line 76 to the password field selector.
+This can be found similarly to the username selector.
-* Set the value of `LOGIN_BUTTON_SELECTOR` on line 73 to the login button selector.
+* Set the value of `LOGIN_BUTTON_SELECTOR` on line 78 to the login button selector.
+This can be found similarly to the username selector.
-* Set the value of `PASS_LIST` on line 75 to the path and filename containing the passwords to be checked.
-* If any of the previous 5 is left blank the user is asked for a value on the terminal.
+* If any of the previous 4 is left blank the user is asked for a value in the terminal.
+* Replace the 3 passwords in the `password_list.txt` with the passwords to be checked, 1 per line.
-* This is the source code of the program.
+* These are the source code and the input file of the program.

 ## Execution
 * Run `WebLoginChecker` with `python WebLoginChecker.py` from the terminal.